goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Now let's dive into the architecture; so that you can get a better picture of why `ztplAppDirectory` is probably a good solution to your use case.

 # Microservices vs Monolith

 In 2016, [DHH](https://twitter.com/dhh) wrote an article titled [Majestic Monolith](https://m.signalvnoise.com/the-majestic-monolith/).

 Since big tech companies like Google or Netflix use microservices, people are getting curious about this.
 They start to adopt the architecture without understanding the drawbacks.
 In the article, DHH argued that not all companies need microservices architecture.

-Let's see how microservices and a monolith are different from each other.
+Now let's see how microservices and a monolith are different from each other.

 ## Microservices: The good and the bad

 <p align="center">
     <img src="./images/individual-zords.jpg" width="500px" alt="Individual Zords from Mighty Morphin Power Rangers" />
     <p align="center">Individual Zords from Mighty Morphin Power Rangers</p>
 </p>

 Microservices architecture is good because: